UPDATED NOV 12, 2019

-Big-city living has its share of perks, and heaven-sent coffee shops are certainly up there with the best of them!
 Like citizens of pretty much every corner of the globe, Sydneysiders love their coffee.
-And we know none of that sludgy, muddy, instant stuff — only the freshest grounds and highest-quality brews will do.
+And none of that sludgy, muddy, instant stuff — only the freshest grounds and highest-quality brews will do.
 Thus, here’s our roundup of all the Sydney coffee shops you’re about to fall in love with.

 The friendly folk at Reuben Hills, a micro-roastery in Surry Hills, are seriously passionate about coffee.
 That’s why the team travels the world, meeting growers and tasting prospective crops before choosing small lots to export and serve up in their ultra-modern coffee house.
 And while they have a culinary menu inspired by these trips (including some innovative Honduran and Guatemalan offerings), the real star is, of course, the cups of coffee, which can be served hot, cold, and accompanied by any of your favourite dairy and non-dairy milk options.
 Fitt Tip: stop by on a Saturday morning at 10am to take part in their public “cupping” workshop, an educational experience where you’ll learn all there is to know about your favorite caffeinated drink.

-This trendy Inner West cafe was born out of the desire to craft a coffee brew that is a step above the rest, and that’s exactly what you’ll find here.
-With a constantly evolving menu of innovative drinks both hot and cold, the constant for this tiny espresso bar is their dedication to serve only outstanding coffee.
+With a constantly evolving menu of innovative drinks both hot and cold, the constant for this tiny Inner West espresso bar is their dedication to serving only outstanding coffee.
 All your regular caffeinated beverages are featured, but we especially love the novelty of the Sparkler (a carbonated brewed coffee served over ice).
 Want to recreate your experience at home?
 Grab a bag of speciality beans on your way out.
 And don’t forget to check out their sister shops: Gumption in The Strand Arcade and Micro in Barangaroo.

-Formerly known as ‘Single Origin’, the Single O team accepted the classic Aussie name-shortening tradition, officially adopting Single O as its moniker.
+Formerly known as ‘Single Origin’, the Single O team accepted the classic Aussie name-shortening tradition, officially adopting the abbreviation as its moniker.
 More than just a swanky café in Sydney CBD, Surry Hills, and the Carriageworks Farmers Markets on Saturday, this community-focused coffee shop also operates a roastery in Botany, providing ethically- and sustainably-sourced wholesale beans for local and interstate hospitality venues.
 Not only that, the team here is doing their part to have as little environmental impact as possible, so they run their roasts on solar power.
-Here, you’ll enjoy an incredible espresso you can feel good about drinking.
+That means you’ll enjoy an incredible espresso you can feel good about drinking.

-Coffee, tea, cold-pressed juice, this cafe has all your drink cravings covered.
+Coffee, tea, cold-pressed juice — open Monday–Friday in the centre of bustling George St, this café has all your caffeine cravings covered.
+Plus, Dutch Smuggler has some of the tastiest toasties the CBD has to offer.
+Pair your iced coffee and tonic with the toastie of the week at lunch, or try an apple crumble tea with a GF paleo ball for a healthy twist on your afternoon snack.
 And if it’s after 5pm, you can switch from caffeine to craft beers and classic cocktails.
-Oh, and did we mention Dutch Smuggler has some of the tastiest toasties the CBD has to offer?
-Pair your iced coffee and tonic with the toastie of the week at lunch, or try an apple crumble tea with a GF paleo ball for a healthy twist on your afternoon snack.
-Open Monday–Friday in the centre of bustling George St, this is the perfect place to get your workday caffeine fix.

 It doesn’t get much cooler than Newtown’s hottest espresso bar Rising Sun Workshop.
 It’s a communal motorcycle workshop meets hip inner city café — a Sydney (and possibly even world) first.
 The café and workshop share a set of values, relating to buying and sourcing locally wherever possible and abstaining from factory farming or other unsustainable practices.
 And the other thing they’re truly committed to?
 Exceptional coffee!
 There are all the usual suspects—piccolo, latte, long black—as well as a yummy affogato served over locally produced gelato and a fizzy bubbler with spritz and lime.
 It’s well worth the train ride out west if you ask us!

 Classic breakfast fare with a modern, healthy twist?
 Yes, please.
 TeaCraft organic loose leaf tea, fresh-squeezed fruit and veggie juices, and house-blended chai lattes?
 Even better.
-Top it off with rich, velvety coffee, plus beans roasted in-house by the talented Brewtown crew and you’ve got yourself a perfect Sydney café.
-If you become completely addicted to what they serve in your cup, grab a bag or box of beans to recreate the taste sensation any time you want.
-Check out amazing cafe in Newtown, and prepare for a serious coffee buzz.
+Top it off with rich, velvety coffee, plus beans roasted in-house by the talented Brewtown crew, and you’ve got yourself a perfect Sydney café.
+And if you become completely addicted to what they serve in your cup at their Newtown shop, grab a bag or box of beans to make each morning.

 It’s not hard to find great coffee in a city as buzzing as Sydney’s, but the trick is finding the perfect trifecta of coffee, food, and atmosphere.
 Enter: Pablo & Rusty’s!
 The menu is chock-full of decadent breakfast offerings, as well as lighter options like a sweet corn and ricotta fritter or slow-cooked coconut porridge with toasted almonds.
 And the tea and coffee menus are just as extensive and equally diverse, including hot and cold varieties, macadamia and almond milks, and custom-blended iced coffee/chocolate creations.
 If you’ve got a business meeting or social catch-up scheduled, we’ve found your venue.